-The Union for Reform Judaism, the Central Conference of American Rabbis, and Women of Reform Judaism joined an amicus brief in this case, arguing that “sectarian prayer is not even-handed and open to all; in reality, it often is good for one group only, and that group is the religious minority.”
+The Union for Reform Judaism, the Central Conference of American Rabbis, and Women of Reform Judaism joined an amicus brief in this case, arguing that “sectarian prayer is not even-handed and open to all; in reality, it often is good for one group only, and that group is the religious majority.”

 In response to the Court’s decision, Rabbi David Saperstein, Director and Counsel of the RAC, issued a statement decrying what this decision means for religious freedom in this country and noting Justice Kennedy’s opinion which suggested that requiring invocations be nonsectarian would call on the legislatures sponsoring these prayers and the courts to intervene and “act as supervisors and censors of religious speech.”
 Rabbi Saperstein also remarked that “An individual’s religious belief – or non-belief – ought not be a prerequisite to accessing the political process.
 The Greece v.
 Galloway decision undermines the fundamental American principle of equal participation in government, regardless of the faith of the individual.”